gergelykovacs/symblog/README.md

 #### Host configuration

-Here and now please note that *.lh* refers to your localhost so the `/etc/hosts` file should contain the following line.
+Here and now please note that *.lh* refers to your localhost so the `$> vim /etc/hosts` file should contain the following line.

 ```Bash
 127.0.0.1    prod.symblog.lh    test.symblog.lh    dev.symblog.lh